 One of the themes of the day aims to help people to “Eat Real.”
-This theme is defined by “cutting back on sugar drinks, overly salted packaged foods and fatty, factory-farmed meats in favor of vegetables, fruits, whole grains and sustainably raised protein.”
-The observance involves some of the country’s most prominent food activists.
-Their vision includes food that can be healthy, affordable and produced.
-At the same time, the goal is to produce food with care for the environment, farm animals and the people who grow, harvest and serve it in mind.
+This theme is defined as “cutting back on sugar drinks, overly salted packaged foods and fatty, factory-farmed meats in favor of vegetables, fruits, whole grains and sustainably raised protein.”
+The observance involves some of the country’s most prominent food activists, too.
+Their vision includes food that can be healthy, affordable, and produced.
+At the same time, the goal is to produce food with care for the environment, farm animals, and the people who grow, harvest, and serve it in mind.

 The movement seeks a balance between nutrition, affordability and the environment.
 They strive to meet these goals by consistently addressing policy.
 In 2012, there were 3,200 events taking place from community festivals to a national conference in Washington, D.C. to thousands of school activities.

 Attend an event near you.
 Learn about healthful eating and sustainable farming.
 Other ways to celebrate include:

 - Reading some food labels.
 Learn where the food you eat every day comes from, what’s in it, and more.